Subscribe

 • Broccoli.
 Broccoli is high in fiber and vitamin C and low in fat but is known to cause gas when given in large amounts.
 It’s best used as an occasional treat.

-• Brussel sprouts.
-Loaded with nutrients and antioxidants, Brussel sprouts are healthy but can also cause gas.
+• Brussels sprouts.
+Loaded with nutrients and antioxidants, Brussels sprouts are healthy but can also cause gas.

 • Carrots.
 A great low-calorie snack that is high in fiber and beta-carotene (which produces vitamin A).
 Plus, they’re great for your dog’s teeth!